 Based on the management philosophy, “maintain good and fair business practices as a member of society,” which Nagase has upheld for many years, the Company has established a basic policy and code of conduct for legal compliance and employs the services of outside professionals as necessary to prevent violations of the law or Nagase’s Articles of Incorporation.
-Measures to strengthen the corporate governance system include a provision for a director who discovers a violation of the law or Nagase’s Articles of Incorporation by another director to report immediately to the Board of Directors or corporate auditors.
+Measures to strengthen the corporate governance system include a provision for a director who discovers a violation of the law or Nagase’s Articles of Incorporation by another director to report immediately to the Board of Directors or Audit & Supervisory Board Members.

 Information related to the execution of directors’ duties is recorded in documents or electronically, and stored according to internal regulations.
-Directors and corporate auditors can view these materials at any time.
+Directors and Audit & Supervisory Board Members can view these materials at any time.

-The Company has established the Risk Management & Compliance Committee to integrate overall risk control, and put in place a structure that sets its functions and authority and clarifies its roles and responsibilities.
-Under the committee's leadership, department managers address risks in their particular areas by setting rules and guidelines, holding workshops and preparing and distributing manuals.
-To deal with additional risks that materialize, Nagase is also working to develop a system that designates the departments responsible for rapid response, ensures speedy and appropriate communications should an incident arise, and handles emergencies.
+The Company Board of Directors has established the Risk Management & Compliance Committee to integrate overall risk control for the Company and Group companies, setting in place a structure that defines its functions and authority, as well as clarifies its roles and responsibilities.
+Under the committee's leadership, the Company and Group companies address risks in their particular areas by setting rules and guidelines, holding workshops and preparing and distributing manuals.
+To deal with additional risks that materialize, Nagase is also working to develop a system that designates the departments responsible for rapid response, ensures speedy and appropriate communications within the Group should an incident arise, and handles emergencies.

 To upgrade and maintain its compliance structure, the Company established the Risk Management & Compliance Committee and a basic compliance policy, and uses regular workshops and other initiatives to ensure that corporate activities are strictly in line with the Nagase Group Code of Conduct.
-Should employees of Nagase or its Group companies become aware of legal or other compliance issues, they report to the Risk Management & Compliance Committee, which immediately reports to the Board of Auditors.
+Should employees of Nagase or its Group companies become aware of legal or other compliance issues, they report to the Risk Management & Compliance Committee, which immediately reports to Audit & Supervisory Board Members.
 In addition, the Company has introduced an internal reporting system where employees and others can report or discuss issues directly.

 The Company ensures fairness in business with Group companies through specific articles of operational standards, requiring Group companies to seek the approval of or notify the Company before making decisions and providing in principle for the dispatch of Company executives.